 How Long Does It Take For Tomatoes To Grow

 Depending on the variety, it takes tomatoes 60-100 days from seed to fruit.
-You will notice fruits will appear two to three weeks after flowering.
+You will notice fruits appear two to three weeks after flowering.

 And then you’ll wait impatiently for the tomatoes to turn their proper colors.